rushsteve1/trash-d/README.md

 (recording is a bit messed up and only has half my talk) you can see also [the slides here](https://doomconf.netlify.app/rushsteve1/trash-d)

-## Building

-`trash-d` can be built using any D compiler, but it uses Dub and DMD by default.
-You may need to adapt the build scripts, but the code should be completely portable.

-You can build it with Dub using `dub build` and run tests with `dub test`.

-CMake build files can be generated using `dub generate cmake`.

 ### Installing

-Simply drop the `trash` binary somewhere on your `$PATH` such as `$HOME/.local/bin` or use the provided DEB and RPM packages.
+Simply drop the `trash` binary somewhere on your `$PATH` such as `$HOME/.local/bin`, or use the provided DEB and RPM packages.

 Optionally set `alias rm=trash` in your shell config to replace usages of `rm` with `trash-d`.